 Our Annual Report 2018/19 has now been published.
 Find out more about our achievements, hear from our stakeholders and supporters and see what our future plans are.
 Download Annual Report Find out how many people in your community we supported.
 Find out how many clients across Worthing, Littlehampton and... read more»

 Our Projects and Homelessness in Worthing 2016/2017 In 2017 rough sleeping increase by 15% nationally.
 With 4,751 people estimated to be sleeping rough each night.
 The number of rough sleepers in Worthing increase to 35.
 In Adur 2 people were found to be rough... read more»

 Turning Tides started as a group of Christians known as Worthing Churches Homeless Projects in 1992 to help local people out of sleeping rough.
 The churches gifted buildings and volunteers.
 We soon began to make a difference!
 We learned, however, that it was not enough just to find a roof.
 Often there are complex... read more»

 MANAGEMENT TEAM John has been the Chief Executive of Turning Tides since July 2013.
 This follows nearly 30 years working in the homelessness sector at Brighton Housing Trust where he was Assistant Chief Executive.
-John originally trained in theology with plans to... read more»
+John originally trained in theology with plans to be... read more»

 Turning Tides End of Year Accounts 2019 Turning Tides End of Year Accounts 2018 Turning Tides End of Year Accounts 2017 Turning Tides End of Year Accounts 2016 Turning Tides End Of Year Accounts 2015 Turning Tides End of Year Accounts 2014 Turning Tides End of Year Accounts 2013 Turning... read more»